Saddle height: How to get it right, and why it's so important (video)

 If you prefer mathematics and formulas, there is another method that is based on inseam measurement.

 To find the initial number, stand with your feet hip width apart (shoes off), place a spirit level between your legs, and mark a point on the wall where the top of the spirit level sits.
 Note down the distance from floor to the dot.
-Then multiply this by 0.9 to give you 90%.
+Then multiply this by 0.9 to give you 90 per cent.

 George, who owns V02 cycling where they build custom bikes for customers based on their numbers, says: “We use this as a ball park measurement, when we’ve never met someone and are building their bike.
-I would say it gives the right figure 50% of the time.
+I would say it gives the right figure 50 per cent of the time.
 When we put the rider on the bike, we’re likely to make adjustments.”

 This is because the theory only delves so far as basic mathematics – and bodies are not formulaic.